rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_ldap/README-tests.md

   ./example/setup.sh && make tests

 IMPORTANT: this will wipe out your local OpenLDAP installation!
+The setup script currently needs to be executed between test suite runs, too.

 See the `example` for more details about the setup and seed data.